QodotPlugin/qodotplugin.github.io/docs/class-reference.md

 - Entity
 - Group

+Worldspawn contributes this entity's brushes to a primary StaticBody node.
+Intended for the Worldspawn definition only.

+Worldspawn contributes this entity's brushes to a primary StaticBody node without overriding the original definition of Worldspawn.

+Group separates brushes into a new StaticBody node.
+Intended for grouped brushes.

+Entity separates brushes into a node separate from the primary StaticBody, supporting scripts and CollisionObject node types.

-**Build Visuals** - Makes the solid class visible when checked.
+**Build Visuals** - Builds a MeshInstance child for the solid class when checked.
+Does not build a MeshInstance child when unchecked.

-You may want to disable this for invisible triggers and other gameplay-related solid classes.

 **Node Class** - Sets the node type of the solid class root.
 If you're adding a Script Class, this value should match the `extends` of the script.

-Setting this to RigidBody and setting Spawn Type to Entity changes these brushes from static geometry into physics objects.
+See [Scripting Entities](entities/scripting-entities).

-**Collision Shape Type** - Changes how collision is built.
+**Collision Shape Type** - Changes the type of CollisionShape resource used for CollisionShape children.

 - None
 - Convex
 - Concave

-Convex creations a CollisionShape for each brush, depending on the Spawn Type.
-Entity creates an outer hull, Group creates individual shapes for each brush.
-Convex is a good bet for most situations.

-Concave allows for concave brush geometry, or if you chose Entity and want a single concave CollisionShape to make up your solid class. 🚧

 **Script Class** - The script applied to the entity's root.